Ikigai Book Review I The Secret to a Long Life

 Only staying active will make you want to live a hundred years. – Japanese proverb.

-As the proverb says it is indeed necessary to have a meaningful purpose in life, which helps you wake up in the morning and engage productively throughout the day.
+As the proverb says, having a meaningful purpose in life is necessary, which helps you wake up in the morning and engage productively throughout the day.

 Ikigai roughly means “the happiness of always being busy.”
 Ikigai is having a purpose in life, a reason for being, a reason to get up in the morning and go along with the day happily.

-According to the Japanese everyone has Ikigai within them, some have found it and the rest are in search of it.
+According to the Japanese, everyone has Ikigai within them; some have found it, and the rest are searching for it.

 About the Authors